enable_h2c: false # Optional: cleartext HTTP/2 (h2c) on port; unsafe on public networks

 You can override some configuration using environment variables:

-CONFIG: Path to configuration filePORT: HTTP port number
+CONFIG: Path to configuration filePORT: HTTP listen port; overrides the top-levelportfield in the YAML when set

 Configuration Validation